smartcontractkit/seth/README.md

 How gas price is calculated depends on transaction type:
 - for legacy transactions it's just the gas price
 - for EIP-1559 transactions it's the sum of gas fee cap and tip cap
+- for Blob transactions (EIP-4844) it's the sum of gas fee cap and tip cap and max fee per blob
+- for AccessList transactions (EIP-2930) it's just the gas price

+Please note that Blob and AccessList

 If you want to use a custom bumping strategy, you can use a function with [GasBumpStrategyFn](retry.go) type.
 Here's an example of a custom strategy that bumps the gas price by 100% for every retry:
 ```go